thapyayhmuTP/Credit-Risk-Analysis-PowerBI-Python/README.md

 This was a team project.

 - **I developed all Python visuals and scripts**, implemented **DAX measures**, and selected the **final visual design and analytics techniques** used throughout the report.
-- **Lhagii** contributed to the design and dashboard visuals, making the interface more visually pleasing.
+- **One teammate** contributed to the design and dashboard visuals, making the interface more visually pleasing.
-- **Mihir** provided feedback and suggestions to improve the Python visuals and the clarity of the box plot.
+- **Another Member** provided feedback and suggestions to improve the Python visuals and the clarity of the box plot.

 ---